-There are many great ideas out there that could offer up a quality of service that many of us could enjoy.
+There are many great ideas out there that could offer up a quality of service that some and many of us could enjoy.
 However, like many ideas, it takes not only an innovative and well thought out plan but some capital as well.
 There are however ways to reach your goal of one day owning your own business.
 This may mean taking your idea and reverse engineering your path to success.
 Many entrepreneurs share a similar trait, which is dreaming big.
-We all know stories about large companies that got their start with small beginnings.
+Yet everything we now know as being a market disruptor and leader in their market once started incredibly small.
 I do not have to name those companies but I am sure you can think of a few that started in someone’s home or garage.

 Starting a very small business requires a lot less capital than if you decided to open up that major retail storefront you are dreaming about.
 Finding funding for it also becomes a lot more achievable as well.
 The first source of funding I always ask a client when we are talking about capital is his or her own income.
 This can come in the form of savings or even assets that can be turned into cash.
 Second, we talk about borrowing money from family and friends.
 Not everyone is excited about this idea but in some cases borrowing money from family and friends is a lot more secure because you will not incur interest or late fees as you would with a normal financial institution.
-On one occasion, I met a young couple that wanted to start flipping homes in the local area.
-They started by creating a three-year savings goal to put that money down on a small property to flip.
-The cost of materials was purchased by using a credit card with a local hardware store.
+On one occasion, I met a young couple that wanted to start flipping homes in the local market.
+They started by creating a three-year savings goal to put that money down on the small property to flip.
+The cost of materials were put on a personal loan with a local hardware store.
 A few years later, they are now flipping bigger homes and using the profit from the sales to fund more purchases.

 Some small businesses, however, require a bit more financial investment to get started.
 I see this often in the food industry.
 Yet there is a creative way to get started with little capital as well.
 A few clients have launched catering businesses as their initial way of saving money to eventually open a food truck or small restaurant.
 Yes, it takes patience, hard work, and time but it also allows them to learn valuable lessons in the food industry such as the costs of goods, customer service, consistency in quality, and pricing.